-We are seeking an individual who is aligned with our core values and reflects our core competencies to join our Upper School as a Mathematics Teacher.
-This is a full-time, four (4) month contract position starting in March 2023.
+We are seeking an individual who is aligned with our core values and reflects our core competencies to join our Upper School as a Mathematics Teacher (LTO).
+This is a full-time, three (3) month contract position starting in April 2023.

 Founded in 1894 and located on a beautiful 22-acre campus in midtown Toronto, Canada, Havergal College is one of Canada’s pre-eminent independent schools for girls from Junior Kindergarten through Grade 12.
 At the forefront of women’s education for over 125 years, Havergal offers a contemporary liberal arts education and is rooted in the Anglican tradition.
 Havergal’s mission is to prepare young women to make a difference.
 Through our outstanding academic and co-curricular programs, we nurture a culture of capability that fosters self-confidence, leadership, critical thinking and global-mindedness within our students.